Best When I Work Alternatives: 8 Better Options

 I didn't just read feature pages.
 For each tool:

-• Created a test account and built a real 2-week schedule for a 15-person team
+- Created a test account and built a sample 2-week schedule for a 15-person team

 The ranking below reflects real usability for small and mid-size shift-based teams, not enterprise use cases.